muhsinking/notebook/content/notes/Information architecture.md

   - work
 draft: "false"
 ---
 Information architecture (IA) is **the practice of organizing information so that it's easy to find and understand**.
 It's a critical thing to consider when building websites and apps, but it's also important in meatspace.
-For example, the table of content and index at the beginning and end of a book are both common offline navigation systems.
+For example, the table of content and index at the beginning and end of a book are both common offline systems for IA.

 ## Systems for IA